-North America Climate – March 2026 Update
+North America Climate – May 2026 Update

 Top 5 Countries: United States, Canada, Mexico, Cuba, and Guatemala

-This is a 4BYO aggregate.
+This is a 4byo aggregate.
 NOAA does not publish a standalone continental land series for North America, so we average country anomalies in our coverage.
 See methodology.

 This month in numbers